 There are water points throughout the camp.
 The water is filtered and good to drink.
-Please take water away in containers for use in your circle; washing up and teeth cleaning at the standpipe is discouraged as it creates mud and is a health hazard.
+Please take water away in containers for use in your circle.
+Washing up and teeth cleaning at the standpipe is discouraged as it creates mud and is a health hazard.

 Compost and recycling facilities

 As part of our green ethos we do not provide for the collection of general rubbish which you must take away with you so please bring a bag for personal rubbish.
 There is an on-site recycling facility for all recyclables.
 The Site Crew will provide recycling bin bags for each circle.
-There is a compost area to receive organic waste, each circle is provided with a compost bucket.
+There is a compost area for organic waste, each circle is provided with a compost bucket.

-The Creativity Area is a group of marquees and other structures including a magnificent climbing frame and sports area.
+The Creativity Area is a group of marquees and structures including a climbing frame and sports area.
 There is a daily programme for over 5’s of art & craft activities, music, games and creative play.
 It is called the ‘Creativity Area’ because it provides a space and materials for creative projects mainly aimed at children but which are open to all ages.
 Likewise, most of the adult programme is open to children as well and it is stated in the morning gathering if any sessions are not suitable.

-Every evening we have Story time for listeners of all ages held by our excellent storytellers.
+Every evening we have Story Time for listeners of all ages held by our excellent storytellers.

-There is a special area of the camp reserved for teenagers of 15 years and above who wish to camp together as long as they observe the same rules as the adults particularly with regard to alcohol, drugs and noise.
 We have a skilled team who provide a programme of workshops.
 Teenagers are also most welcome to participate in the main adult programme.